 Diamond Light Source Ltd is a Private Limited Company which was constituted following the signing of a Joint Venture Agreement the UK Science & Technology Facilities Council (STFC) and The Wellcome Trust.
 The UK Government (through STFC) own 86% of the shares in Diamond, with the Wellcome Trust the remaining 14%.

 Diamond is a 3rd Generation 3GeV synchrotron light source which has a 1MeV linear accelerator (Linac), and full energy (1MeV-3 GeV) Booster.
 Top-Up mode became available in 2008.
 Diamond has been operating since January 2007, when the first 7 beamlines became operatonal.
-By the end of 2012 the number of operational beamlines will increase to 22, with 32 operational by 2018.
+By the end of 2012 the number of operational beamlines was increased to 22, with 32 operational by 2018.

 Diamond has many Special Peformance beamlines including: